Chinatown Community Cultural Hub Report #1 社會參與進展報告

 Through community engagement, we hope to develop a community-based vision that responds to the needs of the neighhourhood, define the operating plan, and inform the types of partnerships we should build and programs/activities that fit the needs of the community.
 So far, the themes and values emerged through this process are that the BC Artscape space should:

-- Work sensitively in the neighbourhood by practicing allyship
+- Work sensitively in the neighbourhood

 - Be a place where active transmission of heritage happens